 Toyota’s 2.5-litre engine is efficient in its own right, too, and the combination of petrol power and electric assistance results in a claimed average fuel-economy figure of 282mpg.
 Whether you hit this or not depends on just how much use you get from the electric element, but if you’ve got a home wallbox you should wake up each morning with a full battery ready to go again.

 Suzuki Across plug-in hybrid range, MPG & CO2 emissions

 On paper, the raw numbers are impressive: an 18kWh battery holds enough power for a significant 46 miles of zero-emissions running – enough to allow most people to complete a commute and local errands without using a drop of petrol, as long as they have the ability to charge up at home overnight.

 That electric running potential feeds into official fuel-economy and CO2 emissions figures of 282mpg and 22g/km respectively.
-The Across' electric range also puts it in the 6% BiK band – many rival plug-in hybrid SUVs can only manage between 30 and 39 miles of zero-emissions running, which sees them in the 10% band.
-So the running costs definitely stack up – as long as your company is happy to fork out the significant cost of the Across.
+The Across' electric range also puts it in the 8% Benefit-in-Kind band – many rival plug-in hybrid SUVs can only manage between 30 and 39 miles of zero-emissions running, which sees them in the 12% band.
+So the running costs definitely stack up – as long as your company is happy to fork out the significant cost of the Across in the first place.

-A charge from dead empty to completely full from a 7.4kW home or workplace wallbox will take just over six hours.
-There’s no rapid-charging ability, but given the Across’s ability to behave as a conventional hybrid, the need to top up while out on the road will probably be low.
+There’s no DC or CCS rapid-charging ability, but given the Across’s ability to behave as a conventional hybrid, the need to top up while out on the road will be low.